ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 # Transport Security Protocol Descriptions

 This section contains descriptions of security protocols currently used to protect data being sent over a network.

-For each protocol, we describe the features it provides and its dependencies on other protocols.
+For each protocol, we describe its provided features and dependencies on other protocols.

 ## TLS